Bam92/abelmbula/content/blog/postgresql-linux/index.md

 psql -U postgres
 ```

-Once connected, you can get all connection info With this command: `\conninfo`.
+Once connected, you can get all connection info with this command: `\conninfo`.

 # Basic Usage